rotki/docs/usage-guides/portfolio/accounts.md

 ### Bitcoin Chains

-There are two ways to add your Bitcoin or Bitcoin Cash addresses to rotki:

-1. Manual entry of individual addresses
+The Bitcoin and Bitcoin Cash account form has a single address field that accepts either:

+- A **plain address** (a single BTC or BCH address), or
-2. Using an xpub (extended public key) for automatic address discovery
+- An **xpub** (extended public key) for automatic address discovery.

+rotki detects which one you pasted and adapts the form accordingly — you don't need to switch modes.

 #### What is an xpub?